-Al Horford Says Playing Against Celtics Will Definitely Be ‘Weird’
+NESN

-The Celtics kick off the 2019-20 season against one of their biggest conference rivals — the Philadelphia 76ers.
+The Celtics kick off the 2019-20 season against one of their biggest conference rivals Wednesday night — the Philadelphia 76ers.

 Oh, and former Boston center Al Horford, of course.

-Horford signed a four-year, $109 million contract with the Sixers shortly after free agency opened this summer, a move the didn’t necessarily surprise some of his former C’s teammates.
+Horford signed a four-year, $109 million contract with the Sixers shortly after free agency opened this summer, a move that didn’t necessarily surprise some of his former C’s teammates.
 Playing against his former comrades, however, will be something else.

 “It’s definitely going to be weird for me, different, just facing my former team,” Horford told reporters Sunday afternoon, via Burlington County Times’ Tom Moore.
 “It’s probably as good a scenario as it can be. … It’s definitely going to be different.”